affinitydb/doc/pathSQL reference [definition].md

   - srv:RDF
   - etc.

+Note that several services are incomplete in the alpha release.
+Also, service-specific configuration is often incomplete (see below).
+To properly assess the state and functionality of each service, we advise that you review the corresponding source code (and comments) at this stage, until more explicit documentation is provided in a next update.

+##### srv:affinity service
 The `.srv:affinity` service typically accepts 2 types of inputs: `.srv:pathSQL`, and `.srv:protobuf` (n.b. a protobuf
 payload will often be a plain set of PINs, but it could also contain pathSQL statements [although that aspect of the implementation is incomplete at the moment]; in that sense `.srv:protobuf` could be considered more general than `.srv:pathSQL`).